 And once again this year, it’s for a good cause — the cost of the energy saved will help fund research for Penn undergraduate students.

-During the , there was a 5.8 percent reduction in energy use, which translated to a donation of $5,800 from Facilities and Real Estate Services to fund sustainability research at the Center for Undergraduate Research.
+During the 2016 challenge, there was a 5.8 percent reduction in energy use, which translated to a donation of $5,800 from Facilities and Real Estate Services to fund sustainability research at the Center for Undergraduate Research.

 The Energy Reduction Challenge is run by Penn’s Green Campus Partnership and is part of a month-long Power Down Challenge energy conservation campaign aimed at educating the Penn community.